FrancaBa/SeaQC-X-Denmark/README.md

 3. Re-sampling of intervals (to biggest common divisor) (f.e: if measurements in 2 min and 3 min resolution, new timestep is 1 in order to consider all measurements)
 4. Stability test for constant values
 5. Out-of-range (global) values
-6. Segmentation to active measurement periods - Drop short and bad periods
+6. Segmentation to active measurement periods - Drop short and bad periods (f.e: only 1 measurement within 24 hr)
 7. Check for linear interpolation (=constant slope)
 8. Analysing change rate:
 * 8.1 Extreme change rate between consecutive measurements (more than physical possible)